YonatanKof/wwape/content/posts/How to perspective.md

 ### Set the 3D view ‼️

-1. Draw the *Picture Lines* [^10] from the Station Point to the objects edges in (the Plan View)
-2. The intersection of the Picture Lines are with the Picture Plane
-3. I'll keep the *Plan View* edge tangent to the *Picture Plane*, this point will crossing is the *True Height Origin* and will produce the *True Height Line*, that in conjunction with the *Height Helpers* will allow us to build the object precisely.
+1. The Plan View tangent point with the Picture Plane (from earlier), this point will crossing is the *True Height Origin* and will produce the *True Height Line*, that in conjunction with the *Height Helpers* will allow us to build the object precisely.
+2. Draw the *Picture Lines* [^10] from the Station Point to the objects edges in (the Plan View)
+3. The intersection of the Picture Lines with the Picture Plane are the *Projection Lines* [^11]
+4. The intersection of the Projection Lines with the

 # Links